Updated for 2014!

 2. Spring Break

 You have a three-month period of schools letting out for spring break, which means thousands of pre-k to post-graduate kids, teens, parents, and grandparents will flock to Disney.
-February through April are busy times at Disney, when the weather is somewhere between shivering and sweating, although it’s probably more crowded on weekends during these month.
+February through April are busy times at Disney, when the weather is somewhere between shivering and sweating, (some days are both) although it’s probably more crowded on weekends during these month.

-“Easter week,” which runs from Easter weekend through the next week, will be crowded as people enjoy the lovely weather and spring decorations.
+“Easter week,” which runs from Easter weekend through the next week, will be especially crowded as people enjoy the lovely weather and spring decorations at the resorts.

-Did you know that Disney World’s Epcot Center made U.S.A Today’s 2013 Trashiest Spring Break Destinations because they feature an “Around the World in Beer” offering that draws college-age spring breakers, despite the family nature of the park.
+Did you know that Disney World’s Epcot Center made U.S.A Today’s 2013 Trashiest Spring Break Destinations because they feature an “Around the World in Beer” offering that draws college-age spring breakers, despite the family nature of this park?
 Tantruming toddlers vs. intoxicated college students…that’s a toss up as to who you want to stand in line with you for a 120 minute wait for Space Mountain.

 1. The Day After Christmas to New Years.